louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### Diagnostic value of cutaneous manifestation of SARS-CoV-2 infection [^214c64a2].
 The British Journal of Dermatology (2021).
 Medium credibility.

 Figure 2
 Example of COVID‐19‐related cutaneous manifestations. (a) Papular rash.
 Top: erythematopapular rash on the back.
 Bottom: erythematopapular eruption on the forearm; some blistering and necrosis of the top layers of the epidermis is also visible. (b) Urticarial rash.
 Top: large urticated plaques on the back of the thighs and popliteal fossae.
 Bottom: widespread urticaria on the torso. (c) Acral rash.
 Top: erythema on the dorsal aspect of the second and third toes with a blister on the second toe.
 Bottom: erythematous annular lesions with some shedding of the epidermis on the fingers and palms. (d) Vasculitic body.
 Top: petechiae on the dorsum of the foot.
 Bottom: multiple petechiae with blood cell extravasation on the calf. (e) Livedo reticularis.
 Top: livedo reticularis on the arm.
 Bottom: livedo reticularis on the thigh.

-The average duration of cutaneous rash was 13 days for acral lesions, 14 days for papular lesions and 5 days for urticaria (significantly shorter duration; Wilcoxon’s P < 2.3×10 ‐6 ; Figure 3).
+The average duration of cutaneous rash was 13 days for acral lesions, 14 days for papular lesions and 5 days for urticaria (significantly shorter duration; Wilcoxon's P < 2.3×10 ‐6; Figure 3).

 Figure 3
 Duration of symptoms.
 Distribution of symptom duration is shown for the three most common cutaneous symptoms diagnosed from the selected photographs.
-P ‐values were generated via Wilcoxon’s test.
+P ‐values were generated via Wilcoxon's test.

 ---

-### Mogamulizumab-associated rash during treatment of mycosis fungoides or Sézary syndrome (...) [^f4bcd4a2].
+### Mogamulizumab-associated rash during treatment of mycosis fungoides or Sézary syndrome… [^f4bcd4a2].
 JAMA Network (2021).
 Excellent credibility.

 This case series found that mogamulizumab-associated rash had a heterogeneous clinical presentation with variable and delayed onset in patients with MF or SS.
 Mogamulizumab-associated rash exhibited a predilection for the head and neck and was difficult to clinically distinguish from relapse or progression of disease.
 Recognition of the most common clinical presentations can help prevent unnecessary discontinuation of mogamulizumab treatment.
 The presence of MAR does not necessitate permanent discontinuation of or avoidance of retreatment with mogamulizumab.
 In the ATLL population, rash develops most commonly between cycles 4 and 8 of mogamulizumab treatment.
-10-12.
+10–12.
 The most common anatomical region involved by MAR was the head and neck, with a striking and unique involvement of the scalp in most patients, followed by involvement of the trunk, arms, and legs.

 because of global clinical remission; disease progression; and change of systemic management to methotrexate to treat MAR and MF or SS.
 In this single-institution case series of 19 patients with MF or SS treated with mogamulizumab, MAR was observed in 33% of patients, mostly in the patients with SS, and demonstrated heterogeneous features, including diverse clinical presentation with delayed onset and persistent course.
 Time to onset of MAR can be weeks to even months after drug therapy discontinuation.
 Unique to MAR is that nearly all patients exhibit involvement of hair-bearing areas of the scalp.
-In some of these cases, the head and neck–predominant presentation was distinct from the patient’s original disease morphologic and anatomical distribution, enabling astute clinical recognition of MAR as confirmed by histopathologic analysis and TCR clonality studies.
+In some of these cases, the head and neck–predominant presentation was distinct from the patient's original disease morphologic and anatomical distribution, enabling astute clinical recognition of MAR as confirmed by histopathologic analysis and TCR clonality studies.

 As seen in this study, MAR presents as a heterogeneous skin eruption that is crucial to recognize and distinguish from relapse or progression of disease in patients with MF or SS.
 No life-threatening drug-induced events were observed, and mogamulizumab therapy continuation and retreatment may be considered in the appropriate clinical context.
 Further studies are needed to confirm these findings, investigate the pathogenesis of MAR, and determine implications of MAR on prognosis regarding disease response to mogamulizumab.